cloudflare/terraform-provider-cloudflare/docs/resources/list.md

 Provides Lists (IPs, Redirects) to be used in Edge Rules Engine across all zones within the same account.

 ~> The `cloudflare_list` resource supports defining list items in line with the `item` attribute.
 The provider also has a `cloudflare_list_item` resource for managing items as independent resources.
-Using both in line `item` definitions _and_ `cloudflare_list_items` on the same list is not supported and will cause Terraform into an irreconcilable state
+Using both in line `item` definitions _and_ `cloudflare_list_items` on the same list is not supported and will cause Terraform into an irreconcilable state.

 ## Example Usage